Bylaws

 • Section 2.
 Any district resident who considers themselves to be a Democrat and is willing to be known as a Democrat is eligible to be nominated, elected and serve in any elected officer position (although some positions may be subject to age and gender limitations).
 Except for the positions of treasurer and secretary and any additional executive board positions created in accordance with these bylaws, electors for district officers shall be the elected and appointed PCOs for precincts in the district.

 • Section 3.
 An individual may concurrently serve in up to two elected officer positions, except that an individual shall not concurrently serve in more than one of the following elected officer positions: Chair, First Vice Chair, Second Vice Chair, Secretary, and Treasurer.
-A person serving in more than one officer position shall retain only one vote on the Executive Board.

 • Section 4.
 Additional officers may be elected by the membership from time to time to fill posts suggested or required by applicable rules and laws.
 Unless state or county bylaws restrict voting on a particular position to PCOs, all members shall be eligible to cast votes in such officer elections.